osgeonepal/osgeonepal.github.io/README.md

 ## Join US on Discord
-We frequently meet and discuss all our agenda in Discord , Join us from [here](https://discord.gg/jVbDvg8R)
+We frequently meet and discuss all our agenda in Discord , Join us from [here](https://discord.gg/wAYsS5gE)

+## Subscribe to Google Group
+We send related information in our google group , Subscribe and Join from [osgeonepal](https://groups.google.com/g/osgeonepal)